 toward a M.Ed./Masters in Education or for those who already hold a M.Ed., a Certificate of Advanced Study (CAS) is offered.

-The Montessori Institute of Milwaukee offers the Elementary Teacher Diploma.
+The Montessori Institute of Milwaukee offers both Primary and the Elementary Teacher Diploma.

 Academic Year Programs

 Trainees have an integrated, uninterupted experience wherein lectures, observations, practice with materials, material making, and student teaching are under direct supervision of the training center staff.

 In these programs trainees earn their diploma over the course of three summers, or part-time over the course of two years.

 - In between summers one and two, students are required to spend two uniterrupted 2-week sessions in classrooms directed by A.M.I. teachers for observations.

 - In between summers two and three, students are required to spend two uniterrupted 2-week sessions in classrooms directed by A.M.I. teachers for student teaching.